J-DubApps/EndpointPilot/PlanningDocs/MGMT-Functions-Manifest-Plan.md

 ## 3. Implementation Steps

-1. Create a new file named `MGMT-Functions.psd1` in the same directory as `MGMT-Functions.psm1`
+1. Created a new file named `MGMT-Functions.psd1` in the same directory as `MGMT-Functions.psm1`
 2. Generate a new GUID for the module
-3. Populate the manifest file with the metadata outlined above
+3. Populated a manifest file with the metadata outlined above
 4. Ensure the manifest file is properly formatted according to PowerShell standards
 5. Test the manifest file to ensure it works correctly with the module